tochman/the_blue_print/chapters/04-hooks-and-lifecycle.md

 :::

-This example shows how to coordinate multiple effects that depend on each other while maintaining clear separation of concerns.
-Each effect has a specific responsibility, and they communicate through shared state.
+Each effect in this example has a specific responsibility, and they communicate through shared state for clarity and maintainability.

-## Essential built-in hooks
+## Essential Built-in Hooks

-Beyond `useState` and `useEffect`, React provides several other hooks that solve common problems in component development.
-Understanding when and how to use these hooks helps you write more efficient and maintainable components.
+Beyond `useState` and `useEffect`, React provides several other hooks for common component development problems.

-### useRef for mutable values and DOM access {.unnumbered .unlisted}
+### useRef for Mutable Values and DOM Access

-The `useRef` hook serves two primary purposes: holding mutable values that persist across renders without triggering re-renders, and accessing DOM elements directly when needed.
+`useRef` is used for holding mutable values that persist across renders without causing re-renders, and for accessing DOM elements directly.

 ::: important
 **useRef vs useState**

-Use `useRef` when you need to store a value that can change but shouldn't trigger a re-render.
-Use `useState` when changes to the value should cause the component to re-render and reflect the new state in the UI.
+Use `useRef` for values that change but shouldn't trigger a re-render.
+Use `useState` when changes should update the UI.
 :::

 ::: example